Travel Ice Hockey Coach

 The Travel Ice Hockey Coach position at Snider Hockey is tasked with providing on and off-ice support to students that participate in Snider Hockey’s competitive travel program.
 Snider Hockey has travel teams at all USA Hockey youth age classifications that participate in the Delaware Valley Hockey League (DVHL) and Mid-Atlantic Women’s Hockey Association (MAWHA).

 Coaches for travel teams are in charge of ensuring developmental standards are met and to make sure that every participant is provided a safe environment to learn a new skill.
 Candidates must also work to instill Snider Hockey’s core values into their daily work with all students.
 Coaches are also expected to communicate weekly with families of students on the team to assure maximum attendance at all team events.
-Ideal candidates would be team players, have a desire to make a difference in the lives of young people and the ability to effectively teach the game of ice hockey, and a passion for helping players develop to the next level.
+Ideal candidates would be team players, have a desire to make a difference in the lives of young people and the ability to effectively teach the game of ice hockey and a passion for helping players develop to the next level.

 • Foster a supportive learning atmosphere for all Snider Hockey participants.